 We are delivered from freedom from our enemies, as verse 13 states, but the freedom is to now live a holy lifestyle.

 The word for “holy” in 1 Peter 2:9 is the Greek word “Hagios” which means set apart, sanctified.
 So a holy one here is referring to someone who is set apart for a special purpose.

-We are saints, and we are always going to be in the world but we must find ourselves to be different from the world.
-The world's standards are no longer are standards.
+We are saints, and we are always going to be in the world, but we must find ourselves to be different from the world.
+The world’s standards are no longer our standards.
 We have a new home, and we are part of a new family.
 We are “in the world” but not “of the world” (Romans 12:2).

 I love the boat analogy from Steve Lawson:

 “We are in the world, but not of the world.
 We are to have our boat in the water, but no water in the boat.”

 As saints, we have been transferred from darkness to light, slavery to freedom, from guilt to forgiveness.